SnegaRagu/PhonePe-Pulse-Data-Insights-Using-Pandas-MYSQL-Streamlit/README.md

 ## 3. Usage

+To run this application,

+ 1. Create DB and Tables via PHONEPE PULSE DB ETL.ipynb
+ 2. Run the application via CLI: **streamlit run phonepe_app.py**

-Once the project application is running, users can access the application in web browser.
+Once the project application is running, users can access in web browser.
 Select page to check the analysis and visualization Inference for user, transaction and insurance data.

 ## 4. Features